muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 terminating in base 10, so for example `1/3` can be conveyed losslessly, while JSON only natively supports exact rational numeric values that *are* terminating in base 10.
-Both MUON and JSON support scientific notation for numeric literals, though their exact syntax differs, `4.263*10^15` and `4.263e15` respectively.
+Both MUON and JSON support scientific notation for numeric literals.
 MUON supports 4 numeric bases (2,8,10,16) for all numeric literals, while JSON only supports base 10 for all numeric literals.
 (This is merely a syntactic convenience given that all rational values that